-Cellular: The cellular service that allows your device to access mobile network, both for calling and data connection.
+- Cellular: The cellular service that allows your device to access a mobile network, both for calling and data connection.

-GPS: This smartphone feature is an advanced system that helps to determine your exact location, speed of travel, elevation using satellites orbiting the planet.
+- GPS: This smartphone feature is an advanced system that helps to determine your exact location, speed of travel, and elevation using satellites orbiting the planet.

 You cannot use any of these features once your device is on Airplane Mode.